mvneerven/pure-pwa/readme.md

 The two most important technologies used are:

 - Web Components
-- ES Modules (loaded and linked ar runtime)
+- ES Modules (loaded and linked at runtime)

 ## Tooling